Asthma in children under 5: Understand symptoms, medications and treatment plans.

 Common asthma signs and symptoms in children under 5 include:

 - Wheezing, a high-pitched, whistle-like sound when exhaling

 - A tight, uncomfortable feeling in the chest

-For some children, severe asthma attacks can be life-threatening and require emergency room treatment.
-Signs and symptoms of an asthma emergency in children under 5 years old include:
+Severe asthma attacks can be life-threatening and require emergency room treatment.
+Signs and symptoms of an asthma emergency in children under age 5 include: